 Once a comprehensive landing zone has been defined and documented, it must be deployed via a methodology that is dependable and repeatable.
 The term dependable in this context illustrates a need for the deployment process to enable a means to ensure accuracy and adherence to set standards.
 Repeatable illustrates a requirement to minimize rework – thereby increasing velocity and agility.

 Our recommended approach for Landing Zone Deployment is the utilization of infrastructure as code deployed via Azure Pipelines.
 Microsoft Azure Pipelines automatically build and test code projects.
 It works with just about any language or project type – making it ideal for the deployment and configuration of Azure infrastructure.
 (Get the most out of your Azure investment with Azure Managed Services.)

 After properly completing all the preceding steps, you should have everything in place to focus on the successful migration of workloads to the cloud.

-Migrations can be completed utilizing two different methods: lift and shift or modernization.
+Migrations can be completed utilizing a number of difference methods: rehosting, refactoring, replatforming, or rewriting.
 The method chosen will likely be determined by the reason for the migration.

 - Data center exits, mergers, acquisition or divestiture, or end of support for mission critical applications are examples of when the quicker lift and shift method may be employed.